 Inventories are stated at the lower of cost and net realisable value.
 Cost comprises all costs of purchase, costs of conversion and other costs incurred in bringing the inventories to their present location and condition.
 Cost is determined on the weighted average basis.
-Net realisable value is based on estimated selling price less any estimated costs to be incurred to completion and disposal.
+Net realisable value is based on estimated selling price in the ordinary course of business less any estimated costs to be incurred to completion and disposal.